win32service/website/index.md

 menus: home
 ---

-# Win32Service projet
+# Win32Service project

+This project provides most elements:
-This projet provide an PHP extension for running a custom PHP script like a Windows Service and an PHP library for help to use the extension.
+* a PHP extension for running a custom PHP script like a Windows Service
+* a PHP library for help to use the extension
+* a Bundle to integrating the library into your Symfony 4 project

 ## News